-In Part One of this blog series we talked about why it's crucial to switch over to a natural hair care routine, in Part Two we set you up for natural shampoo success with the acclimation period, and now we are going to talk about the top five toxin-free shampoos I've used.
+In Part One of this blog series we talked about why it's crucial to switch over to a natural hair care routine, in Part Two we set you up for natural shampoo success with the acclimation period, and now we are going to talk about the top five toxin-free shampoos and conditioners I've used.
 Let me be clear and state that everyone’s head of hair is different.
 There is no definition of a good or bad head of hair here.
 That’s why there are five choices and not one be-all end-all choice.
 I encourage you to try one, stick with it for a month, and then try another if it isn’t working for you.

 Typically, post-shower I run a wide toothed comb through my hair as sparingly as possible.
-Next I turn my head upside down and shake my wet roots loose from my scalp to give them some drying oomph.
+Next, I turn my head upside down and shake my wet roots loose from my scalp to give them some drying oomph.
 I look like a wet dog when I shake my hair out - I promise it’s fun!
 Then I’ll let my hair air dry.
 If I’m feeling sassy, I’ll twist it up into a loose top knot once it’s halfway dry with a singular bobby pin and let it get a slight curl to the ends.
 That’s it!

 Don’t be upset if you go to try natural shampoo for the first time and aren’t pleased with the results.
 For those that have tried natural shampoo already, you know how frustrating using a natural shampoo can be.
 Enter the acclimation period.
 Every time we make a change to our rituals or our habits, our body always needs a little time to catch up.
 Once I realized that results were not going to be instant I calmed down a touch.
 I had also experienced this acclimation period with natural deodorant and was met with success, so I knew there was hope if I stuck it out.
 When it comes to hair, sometimes acclimation can take two weeks, sometimes a month or more.
 The pain point here is that it sucks to have a bad hair day out in public for an extended period of time.
 Luckily I have a few hair care tricks and perspective shifts to push you through it!